Woman smelling flowers

 But terpenes do more than emit an aroma - recent research shows that terpenes could have antioxidant, anti-inflammatory properties, as well as mental and physical benefits.
 These benefits range from pain reduction to stress relief, to enhancing the emollient benefits of topical hemp seed oil preparations.

 While terpenes occur everywhere in nature (there are around 20,000 known terpenes), different species of the cannabis plant all contain between 120-140 different terpenes.
-The high number of terpenes in the cannabis plant is why marijuana and hemp oil/CBD oil are often associated with terpenes.

 How and where are terpenes used?